Glewlwyd Gafaelfawr: Culhwch ac Olwen, and Pa Gur yv y Porthaur

 After being cursed by his stepmother such that he may marry no one but Olwen, daughter of the giant Ysbaddaden, Culhwch ap Cilydd seeks assistance from his cousin Arthur to win her hand in marriage.
 He arrives at his court at Celliwig but is denied by the Glewlwyd, the chief porter.
 Culhwch threatens to wreak havoc unless he is granted entry to the court and, eventually, Glewlwyd relents.
 In a bombastic speech given in this tale, Glewlwyd recounts his history to Arthur, in which he claims to have been in different exotic locations across the world and Otherworld, often alongside Arthur:

-This passage is closely related to the narrative of the tenth-century poem Pa Gur yv y Porthaur; "What man is the porter," in which Glewlwyd is the titular gatekeeper of fortress to which Arthur and his men are seeking admittance.
+This passage is closely related to the narrative of the tenth-century poem Pa Gur yv y Porthaur; "What man is the porter," in which Glewlwyd is the titular gatekeeper of a fortress to which Arthur and his men are seeking admittance.
 To prove their right of entry Arthur relates the feats and achievements of his men; particularly those of Cai and Bedwyr.